Funding Opportunities / Scholarships

 Graduate Student Research Fund (GSRF) Funding Opportunities

-Application Deadline: Three times per year, February 10th, May 10th and October 10th
+Application Deadline: Four times per year, February 1, May 1, August 1, November 1

 As graduate (master’s and/or doctoral) programs develop at Athabasca University and student enrolment increases, the importance and value of graduate student research proliferate.
 Students engaging in systematic inquiry not only will be completing important milestones in their respective academic programs of graduate studies, but will also be contributing to their respective disciplines.
 The quality and reputation of Athabasca University as an academic centre of excellence will be reflected in the extent to which graduate students learn, develop, and apply their research competencies to investigate substantive questions/hypotheses in their respective disciplines.